AirtestProject/Poco/DocBuilder/index.rst

-The following is part of ui heirarchy.
-All ui elements are organized in dict like tree structure.
-Properties are described in `README <source/poco.sdk.AbstractDumper.html#poco.sdk.AbstractDumper.IDumper.dumpHierarchy>`_.
+The following is the snippet of UI hierarchy.
+All UI elements are organized in `dict` representing the `tree` structure.
+More detailed info about properties are described in `README <source/poco.sdk.AbstractDumper.html#poco.sdk.AbstractDumper.IDumper.dumpHierarchy>`_.

 .. code-block:: python